State-by-State Guide to Face Mask Requirements

 The state's general face-covering order was lifted May 29, 2021.
 Boston and Springfield lifted citywide indoor mask mandates in early 2022.

 Learn more: Read Massachusetts' current guidance on face-covering.

 Michigan lifted its general mask mandate June 22, 2021, and ended site-specific face-covering requirements in health care facilities, long-term care facilities, jails and shelters Feb.
 16. The state continues to recommend all individuals, regardless of vaccination status, mask up in such "high-risk congregate settings."

 Learn more: Read Michigan's updated mask guidance.

 Gov. Tim Walz ended the state’s general mask mandate May 14, 2021.
 The Minnesota Department of Health recommends masking "in some settings and situations," in accordance with CDC guidelines.
-Minneapolis and St. Paul lifted municipal mask orders Feb.
-24; Rochester and Duluth did so earlier in February.
+Minneapolis, St. Paul, Rochester and Duluth lifted municipal mask orders in February 2022.

 Learn more: Read the state health department's mask recommendations.

 The Mississippi State Department of Health recommends face-covering in all indoor public spaces, regardless of vaccination status.
 A statewide order mandating indoor masking in counties with high COVID-19 case rates expired in March 2021.